Account Naming Policies & Procedures

 Some Organizations hold Account Names that do not conform to current policy.
 These potentially non-conforming names are considered "historical" or "grandfathered-in".
 If an Organization changes its Account Name it may not be able to change back to the old name.
 Names are evaluated with policy and guidelines in effect at the time of request.

 Account Names are University property and may be reused or transferred.
-When an Organization changes its CORE Account Name the old name becomes available immediately.
-CORE may consider an Account Name open if the previous name-holder did not re-register and renew with CORE for a full registration period.
+When an Organization changes its COWS Account Name the old name becomes available immediately.
+CO Web Services may consider an Account Name open if the previous name-holder did not re-register and renew with CO Web Services for a full registration period.
 We will try to contact the previous representatives to encourage re-registration and renewal, but maintaining "active status" is ultimately the responsibility of the Organization.
-CORE will not knowingly share one Organization's data with another Organization without prior permission.
+CO Web Services will not knowingly share one Organization's data with another Organization without prior permission.
 While we try to keep inactive Organization data for a limited amount of time, this is not guaranteed.
 Data that cannot be archived may be permanently deleted.
 See Terms of Service - Data.

 - Web Limits